 Ancient Greeks and Romans were prolific storytellers and used mythology to explain many of the mysteries of life.
 Certain feelings and happenings on Earth were attributed to the moods and actions of gods who presided over the people.

-In Roman mythology, Cupid was the god of desire, erotic love, attraction and affection.
+In Roman mythology, the boy is known as Cupid and is the son of Venus, the goddess of love.
+Portrayed as a cherubic and mischievous toddler, this magical boy was purported to be the matchmaker of gods and mortals alike.
+Cupid was the god of desire, erotic love, attraction and affection.
 His Greek counterpart was Eros, while in Latin Cupid was known as Amor.
 According to myth, Cupid was the son of the winged messenger Mercury and Venus, the goddess of love.
 Cupid’s machinations were often guided by his mother’s hand, and matchmaking remained his most well-known trait.

 As time went on and Christian influences pushed out ancient Greek and Roman beliefs, Cupid was seen as an angel of heavenly and earthly love.
 Cupid could easily be mistaken for many other angelic cherubim portrayed in artwork during the Renaissance period.
 Eventually Cupid became a popular icon of Valentine’s Day.